h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Binary Tree Inorder Traversal/solution.md

 Traversing refers to the process of visiting each node of a tree exactly once.
 Visiting a node generally refers to adding the node's key to a list.

-There are three ways to traverse a binary tree and return the list of visited keys
+There are various ways to traverse a binary tree and return the list of visited keys

 In this case I'll deal with the `Inorder Traversal` method: